casper-network/casper-sidecar/rpc_sidecar/README.md

 ## Discovering the JSON RPC API

-Once setup and running as described [here](../README.md), the Sidecar can be queried for its JSON RPC API using the `rpc.discover` method, as shown below.
+Once setup and running as described [here](../README.md), the Sidecar can be queried for its JSON-RPC API using the `rpc.discover` method, as shown below.
 The result will be a list of RPC methods and their parameters.

 ```bash
 curl -X POST http://localhost:<RPC_SERVER_PORT>/rpc -H 'Content-Type: application/json' -d '{"jsonrpc": "2.0", "method": "rpc.discover", "id": 1}'